lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 		+ String Ramp: This is the name of the ramp that the car got on
 		+ String Freeway: This is the name of the freeway the car is on
 		+ double xLocation: This is the x location of the car
-			+ I believe that we will make this work easist for the map.
+			+ I believe that we will make this work easiest for the map.
 This would mean latitude in degrees in this case
 		+ double yLocation: This is the y location of the car
-			+ I believe that we will make this work easist for the map.
+			+ I believe that we will make this work easiest for the map.
 This would mean longitude in degrees in this case
 + ###Database:
-	+ This class will be the abstraction layer inbetween all of the classes and the MySQL database
+	+ This class will be the abstraction layer between all of the classes and the MySQL database
 	+ #####Parents:
 		+ TBD
 	+ #####Functions: